Next classes start on 8/22. Registration is open until filled.

 Applicants for this training program must possess a valid driver's license (or a valid driver's license from your official state of residence) that you have held for the period of one year with an acceptable driving record (MVR).
 Applicants must also pass a DOT physical exam by an approved medical examiner and provide a copy of the results to the school within one week from the start of their training date.

-Students are advised that the costs of the MVD Written Exam(s), State Administered Skills & Road Test Exam, the DOT Physical Exam, and the TSA Screening are not included with the tuition paid to the school, are NON-REFUNDABLE, and are the sole responsibility of the student.
+Students are advised that the costs of the DOT Physical Exam, and the TSA Screening are not included with the tuition paid to the school, are NON-REFUNDABLE, and are the sole responsibility of the student.

 The primary objective of this certificate program is to prepare students with the necessary skills to handle a commercial passenger bus vehicle in a safe and professional manner sufficiently to pass a state skills exam and become a licensed commercial driver.
 This objective will be met by providing a solid curriculum that includes theory and behind the wheel instruction.
 Students will receive up to 80 hours of combined online, classroom, lab, range, and road driver training.